 As a place to start, I would recommend reading 7 Relationship Conversations for the Next Covid Challenges.
 It sets some really good ground rules for conversations with your partner.

 Please know that help is available.
-Here are seven practical, real world tips that many are finding helpful.
-I hope that at least some of these will be helpful for you.
+Here are seven practical, real-world tips that many are finding helpful.
+I hope that at least some of these will be helpful to you.

 7 tips to help working parents